Boston Stroke Lawyers

 - Trouble walking or loss of balance and coordination

 - Vision changes, blurred vision, eyesight trouble in one or both eyes

 - Severe headache that usually is unlike headaches in the past

 - Inability to speak, slurred speech, or inability to understand speech

 - Loss of sensation in any part of the body

 Get The Answers You Deserve

-If you presented to medical professionals with any of these symptoms, and stroke was not diagnosed, or you were sent home with no diagnosis, you may have not received proper medical care.
+If you presented to medical professionals with any of these symptoms, and stroke was not diagnosed or treated, or you were sent home with no diagnosis, you may have not received proper medical care.

 How To Determine Medical Malpractice in Stroke